São Tomé and Príncipe: 21st century

 In the 2001 presidential elections the candidate backed by the Independent Democratic Action party, Fradique de Menezes, was elected in the first round and inaugurated on 3 September.
 Parliamentary elections were held in March 2002.
 For the next four years, a series of short-lived opposition-led governments was formed.

-In July 2003 the army seized power for one week, complaining of corruption and that forthcoming oil revenues would not be divided fairly.
-An accord was negotiated under which President de Menezes was returned to office. in March 2006, the cohabitation period ended, when a propresidential coalition won enough seats in National Assembly elections to form a new government.
+In July 2003, the army seized power for one week, complaining of corruption and that forthcoming oil revenues would not be divided fairly.
+An accord was negotiated under which President de Menezes was returned to office.
+In March 2006, the cohabitation period ended, when a propresidential coalition won enough seats in National Assembly elections to form a new government.

-In the 30 July 2006 presidential election, Fradique de Menezes easily won a second five-year term in office, defeating two other candidates Patrice Trovoada (son of former President Miguel Trovoada) and independent Nilo Guimarães.
+In the 30 July 2006 presidential election, Fradique de Menezes easily won a second five-year term in office, defeating two other candidates, Patrice Trovoada (son of former president Miguel Trovoada) and independent Nilo Guimarães.
 Local elections, the first since 1992, took place on 27 August 2006 and were dominated by members of the ruling coalition.
 On 12 February 2009, a coup d'état was attempted to overthrow President Fradique de Menezes.
 The plotters were imprisoned, but later received a pardon from President de Menezes.

-Evaristo Carvalho was the President of São Tomé and Príncipe since 2016 elections, after winning over the incumbent President Manuel Pinto da Costa.
-President Carvalho is also Vice president of the Independent Democratic Action party (ADI).
-Patrice Emery Trovoada was Prime Minister since 2014 and he is the leader of Independent Democratic Action party (ADI).
+Evaristo Carvalho became the President of São Tomé and Príncipe in the 2016 elections, after winning over the incumbent President Manuel Pinto da Costa.
+President Carvalho is also vice president of the Independent Democratic Action party (ADI).
+Patrice Emery Trovoada became prime minister in 2014; he is also the leader of the Independent Democratic Action party (ADI).
 In December 2018, Jorge Bom Jesus, the leader of the Movimento de Libertação de São Tomé e Príncipe-Partido Social Democráta (MLSTP-PSD), was sworn in as new prime minister.